UI Fallbacks & Soft Prompts: Implementation Architecture

 Rendering a soft prompt without prior validation wastes DOM cycles, increases layout shift (CLS), and degrades perceived performance.
 Integrate lightweight capability checks to validate service worker readiness, existing push subscription status, and user engagement thresholds.
 This process directly leverages Silent Permission Checks & Pre-qualification to evaluate eligibility without triggering browser UI or network overhead.

-Cache eligibility flags in IndexedDB for sub-millisecond retrieval across page navigations.
+Cache eligibility flags in localStorage for retrieval across page navigations.
 Implement a deterministic 3-tier routing matrix:

-• Unsupported (e.g., restricted WebView, legacy browsers): Route immediately to email/SMS capture fallback.
+- Unsupported (e.g., restricted WebView, legacy browsers without Push API): Route immediately to email/SMS capture fallback.

 State Management & Fallback Logic

 Persistent state tracking prevents prompt fatigue and manages exponential backoff for re-engagement attempts.
-Store prompt_state in localStorage with HMAC-SHA256 validation to prevent client-side tampering or manual state manipulation.
-Implement a strict 7-day cooldown using Date.now() comparison against the last interaction timestamp.
+Store prompt_state in localStorage with a 7-day cooldown using Date.now() comparison against the last interaction timestamp.
 Align native prompt handoff with verified peak user intent by synchronizing with Permission Prompt Timing Strategies.
-Route persistent denials to preference centers or alternative channels using a centralized state store with immutable snapshots.
+Route persistent denials to preference centers or alternative channels using a centralized state store, and treat genuinely blocked users with a dedicated re-permission recovery flow rather than re-rendering the soft prompt.

 Secure Implementation Patterns